Karamh10/Voice-Command-Tic-Tac-Toe/README.md

 - After downloading everything and ensuring it is in the same directory, right click on the ``` tic_tac_toe.html ``` file, then open with Chrome.

 ### Bugs and limitations:
-The project works best on desktop Chrome.
+- The project works best on desktop Chrome.
 The Speech Synthesis API doesn't work on Internet Explorer.
 The Speech Recognitino API is only reliable and works best on Chrome.
+- Take it easy on the game as the voice control takes time to display the action outloud.